- 14 Super Fun Things to Do in Dallas with Teens - January 31, 2024

 Known as the “Live Music Capital of the World” and bustling with a younger crowd thanks to the University of Texas, Austin is a prime spot for concerts, nightlife, and award-winning cuisine.

-In the warmer months, Zilker Park is the perfect place to spend an afternoon, complete with the natural spring-fed Barton Springs Pool, a world-class botanical garden, and Lady Bird Lake, where you can canoe, kayak, or just lounge on the shoreline.
+In the warmer months, Zilker Park is the perfect place to spend an afternoon, complete with the natural spring-fed Barton Springs Pool, a world-class botanical garden, and Lady Bird Lake, one of the best lakes in Texas where you can canoe, kayak, or just lounge on the shoreline.

 Year-round, the 6th Street entertainment district is the place to spend an evening, with its buzzy atmosphere and array of popular bars and restaurants.